 Books for World Autism Awareness Week

 Explore our recommended reads featuring characters who happen to be on the autistic spectrum.

 We believe that books are a great way to raise awareness and improve understanding of different experiences.
-This booklist aims to provide a range of children's and teens' books that feature characters who are on the autistic spectrum or have Asperger’s Syndrome.
+This booklist aims to provide a range of children's and teens' books that feature characters who are autistic, or who have Autistic Spectrum Conditions.